votchallenge/toolkit-legacy/documentation/overview.md

 ---------------

 * _Parallel execution_ - A full evaluation can be extremely time-consuming.
 Due to simplicity, the toolkit does not support parallel execution, however, it is possible to execute parts of the evaluation in parallel on multiple computers or on a single multi-core computer with a bit of manual work.
 Two parallelization strategies are described  in the `internals.md` document.
 * _Clearing results_ - By default the toolkit caches already calculated trials, so that the evaluation can be stopped at any time and resumed later with as little lost data as possible.
 If you, however, wish to clear the already stored data there are two options.
-The first one is to disable `track_properties.cache` parameter in your `configuration.m`.
+The first one is to disable caching parameter (using `set_global_variable('cache', 0)`) in your workspace `configuration.m`.
 The second option is to delete the appropriate directory in the results subdirectory of your working directory.
 This subdirectory has the same name as your tracker, so make sure that you do not delete the wrong one if you are evaluating multiple trackers.
 * _Measuring execution time_ - One of the aspects of trackers performance that is being measured in the evaluation is also execution time.
 Of course this depends on the hardware, however, some conclusions can also be drawn from these estimates.
 To make them as reliable as possible it is advisable to perform experiments on a single computer or multiple computers with same the hardware specifications.
 It is also advisable that the computer is not being used extensively during the evaluation.

 Additional configuration
 ------------------------

-There are several non-essential parameters available in `configuration.m` file.
+There are several non-essential parameters available that can be set in the `configuration.m` file.

-* `track_properties.debug` sets the debug output option (disabled by default).
+* `debug` sets the debug output option (disabled by default).
 Using this option it is possible to get additional information regarding the progress of the evaluation, however, its usage is mainly indented for development purposes.
-* `track_properties.cache` sets the result caching (enabled by default).
+* `cache` sets the result caching (enabled by default).
 By disabling this option all the results are generated every time the evaluation is run instead of preserving results for trials that were already successfully executed.
-* `track_properties.pack` sets the result packaging (enabled by default).
+* `pack` sets the result packaging (enabled by default).
 If enabled, the results of the evaluation are packed into a ZIP archive at the end of the evaluation.
 This file is ready to be submitted to the VOT on-line result repository.